AmirZablo/sfmEvac_imit/README.md

 "salida.txt" contains the parameters of the simulation, the evacuation time of each pedestrian and the total evacuation time

-"dens_exit.txt" contains the density in the semicirce of radius r_dens arround the center of the exit, at each timestep
+"dens_exit.txt" contains the density of pedestrians in the semicirce of radius r_dens arround the center of the exit, at each timestep
 ## Make the movie frames, density frames or both:
 Inside "sim_1/frames" run "pre_movie.py", "pre_density.py" or "pre_movie+density.py"